Do something big

 BIGs Show Up

-Just showing up is one of the most important things you can do for a vulnerable youth in your community.
+Just showing up is one of the most important things you can do for a vulnerable child in your community.
 Bigs spend 2-4 hours a month with their Little doing all sorts of fun activities – or just hanging out – and stayed matched for a least year… and often much longer!

 bigs are mentors